 While watering may seem like a straightforward task, several variables come into play.
 Things such as the type of grass, weather conditions, soil composition, and even the time of day can impact how much water your sod needs.
 Learning to recognize the signs that your sod is getting either too much or too little water is crucial.

-Before diving deeper into the specifics, remember that new sod requirements vary from established turf.
-Newly-sodded lawns need particular attention, as they have shallower roots and therefore need more frequent watering until established.
+Before diving deeper into the specifics, remember that new sod requirements vary from established, mature lawns.
+Newly sodded lawns need particular attention, as they have more shallow roots and therefore need more frequent watering until established.

 Now let’s get into how much you should water specific types of grass.